W&T Offshore, Inc. (NYSE:WTI) Expected to Post Quarterly Sales of $147.91 Million

-Wall Street analysts predict that W&T Offshore, Inc. (NYSE:WTI) will post sales of $147.91 million for the current fiscal quarter, according to Zacks Investment Research.
-Two analysts have issued estimates for W&T Offshore’s earnings, with the highest sales estimate coming in at $165.90 million and the lowest estimate coming in at $129.91 million.
-W&T Offshore posted sales of $94.75 million in the same quarter last year, which indicates a positive year over year growth rate of 56.1%.
-The firm is expected to report its next quarterly earnings report on Wednesday, March 2nd.
+Brokerages expect that W&T Offshore, Inc. (NYSE:WTI) will post sales of $147.91 million for the current quarter, Zacks reports.
+Two analysts have made estimates for W&T Offshore’s earnings, with estimates ranging from $129.91 million to $165.90 million.
+W&T Offshore reported sales of $94.75 million in the same quarter last year, which would suggest a positive year over year growth rate of 56.1%.
+The business is expected to report its next quarterly earnings results on Wednesday, March 2nd.

-According to Zacks, analysts expect that W&T Offshore will report full-year sales of $528.79 million for the current financial year, with estimates ranging from $499.28 million to $558.30 million.
-For the next financial year, analysts expect that the company will report sales of $642.50 million, with estimates ranging from $593.20 million to $691.80 million.
-Zacks’ sales averages are a mean average based on a survey of research firms that follow W&T Offshore.
+On average, analysts expect that W&T Offshore will report full-year sales of $528.79 million for the current year, with estimates ranging from $499.28 million to $558.30 million.
+For the next fiscal year, analysts expect that the firm will post sales of $642.50 million, with estimates ranging from $593.20 million to $691.80 million.
+Zacks Investment Research’s sales averages are an average based on a survey of analysts that that provide coverage for W&T Offshore.

-Several research analysts recently weighed in on WTI shares.
-Stifel Nicolaus upgraded shares of W&T Offshore from a “hold” rating to a “buy” rating and upped their price target for the stock from $5.10 to $6.90 in a research report on Wednesday, October 20th.
-Zacks Investment Research downgraded shares of W&T Offshore from a “hold” rating to a “strong sell” rating and set a $3.00 price objective for the company. in a report on Tuesday, January 4th.
+WTI has been the topic of several analyst reports.
+Zacks Investment Research downgraded shares of W&T Offshore from a “hold” rating to a “strong sell” rating and set a $3.00 target price on the stock. in a research report on Tuesday, January 4th.
+Stifel Nicolaus upgraded shares of W&T Offshore from a “hold” rating to a “buy” rating and raised their price target for the stock from $5.10 to $6.90 in a report on Wednesday, October 20th.

-Several institutional investors have recently bought and sold shares of WTI.
-First Trust Advisors LP grew its stake in shares of W&T Offshore by 54.4% in the 1st quarter.
-First Trust Advisors LP now owns 504,062 shares of the oil and gas company’s stock valued at $3,478,000 after buying an additional 177,621 shares during the period.
-Victory Capital Management Inc. grew its stake in shares of W&T Offshore by 39.1% in the 2nd quarter.
-Victory Capital Management Inc. now owns 58,835 shares of the oil and gas company’s stock valued at $285,000 after buying an additional 16,526 shares during the period.
-O Shaughnessy Asset Management LLC purchased a new stake in shares of W&T Offshore in the 2nd quarter valued at approximately $56,000.
-Cambridge Investment Research Advisors Inc. purchased a new stake in shares of W&T Offshore in the 2nd quarter valued at approximately $55,000.
-Finally, Principal Financial Group Inc. purchased a new position in shares of W&T Offshore during the 2nd quarter worth approximately $53,000.
-36.20% of the stock is owned by institutional investors and hedge funds.
+A number of hedge funds and other institutional investors have recently bought and sold shares of the business.
+Citigroup Inc. lifted its stake in W&T Offshore by 30.9% in the third quarter.
+Citigroup Inc. now owns 11,126 shares of the oil and gas company’s stock valued at $41,000 after acquiring an additional 2,625 shares during the last quarter.
+Royal Bank of Canada lifted its stake in W&T Offshore by 5.6% in the third quarter.
+Royal Bank of Canada now owns 88,545 shares of the oil and gas company’s stock valued at $329,000 after acquiring an additional 4,672 shares during the last quarter.
+Charles Schwab Investment Management Inc. lifted its stake in W&T Offshore by 0.9% in the second quarter.
+Charles Schwab Investment Management Inc. now owns 646,132 shares of the oil and gas company’s stock valued at $3,134,000 after acquiring an additional 5,576 shares during the last quarter.
+Invesco Ltd. lifted its stake in W&T Offshore by 1.8% in the second quarter.
+Invesco Ltd. now owns 325,219 shares of the oil and gas company’s stock valued at $1,578,000 after acquiring an additional 5,837 shares during the last quarter.
+Finally, Dark Forest Capital Management LP lifted its stake in W&T Offshore by 23,750.0% in the third quarter.
+Dark Forest Capital Management LP now owns 7,155 shares of the oil and gas company’s stock valued at $27,000 after acquiring an additional 7,125 shares during the last quarter.
+Hedge funds and other institutional investors own 36.20% of the company’s stock.

 W&T Offshore Company Profile